Dental screening clinics

 Available by appointment only.

-Please call us to book an appointment.
+Please call us to learn about upcoming clinics or to book an appointment for a dental screening.

 Remember to wear a mask and stay home if you’re sick.